3 Keys to Breakthrough Messages

 - The ideal Facebook post is even shorter: 40 characters or less.

 - A study of New York Times quotes by Ann Wylie found the most common length of a quote in a news story is only 7 words.

 “It’s getting very difficult to keep people focused.
 It is getting brutal,” notes neuroscientist Dr. Carmen Simon.

 Make sure your content is the right size.
 Don’t make customers spit it back at you.
-For the ideal word counts for posts in social media, see this infographic.

-Hook your audience with a marketing message you can clearly, confidently, consistently deliver in as little as 7 seconds.
+Hook your audience with a marketing message you can clearly, confidently, and consistently deliver in as little as 7 seconds.
 To get the job done, create a 1-PageTM Message Map.